Pole Vault LearningOctober 22, 2024

 Leveraging your pole vaulting talents can be a powerful way to gain admission to top-tier schools, even if your ACT or SAT scores might not be as competitive.
 You have a unique talent and gift—take full advantage of it to open doors that might otherwise be closed.

-Researching Colleges and Programs
+Researching Pole Vault Colleges and Programs

 Start by researching colleges that offer pole vaulting programs, and check out their history.
 Here are some tips: Visit College Websites: Look for information about their track and field programs, coaching staff, facilities, and pole vaulting records.
 Attend College Meets: If possible, attend some college track meets to observe the competition and get a feel for the environment.
 Connect with Coaches: Reach out to college coaches at the meets or via email.
 Introduce yourself, express your interest in their program, and share your athletic achievements and goals.

-Meeting Eligibility Requirements
+College Pole Vault Eligibility Requirements

 To compete in college athletics, you need to meet specific eligibility requirements: NCAA Clearinghouse: Register with the NCAA Eligibility Center if you're aiming for Division I or II.
 This process involves submitting transcripts, standardized test scores, and ensuring you meet academic and amateurism standards.
 Academic Standards: Maintain a strong GPA and achieve the required SAT or ACT scores for the colleges you're targeting.

-Preparing Your Athletic Resume
+Preparing Your Pole Vault Resume

 Your athletic resume is a crucial part of your college application.
 It should include: Personal Information: Name, contact details, graduation year, and high school.
 Athletic Achievements: Personal bests, competition results, and any awards or honors.
 Training and Coaching: Details about your training regimen and coaches.
 Video Highlights: A well-edited video showcasing your pole vaulting skills and competitions.